yonicd/details/README.md

 ## Vignettes

-For more information on customizing the details output and what R objects details can handle see the [articles](https://yonicd.github.io/details/) on the package site.
+More information can be found in the [articles](https://yonicd.github.io/details/) of the package site.

+  - Creating a sessioninfo to paste into Github, Stackoverflow or Community Sites.
+  - Customizing the details output
+  - What R objects details can handle
+  - Using details in Roxygen2